ChrisParkerWA/WeightLogger/README.md

     Thursday October 17, 2019:  Updated to Xcode 11 and Swift V5 (target build is iOS 12.4)
     Feel free to download.

+    Friday October 18, 2019:  Updated the project to satisfy Light and Dark mmodes.
+Changed the default switch position in the EnterYourWeightViewController file to be Kg rather than lbs.
+Updated many of the let statement declaraions to remove unnecessary type casting.